Aizen93/Youtube-Downloader/README.md

 - FXML
 - CSS
 - MSI installer for deployment

+## Dependencies (for developers)
+- You might need to download the alibaba JSONObject jar from there github page for the latest version, or use the jar in the core's folder.
+- Add the jar to your project libraries.

 # Credits :
 I used `Kiulian` libray for vidéo Ciphers and parsing to handle the extraction, and I built an interface arround it to make it easy to use and simple.